Kong/docs.konghq.com/app/_hub/kong-inc/kafka-log/index.md

 Known limitations:

 1. There is no support for TLS.
-2. There is no support for Authentication.
+2. There is no support for authentication.
 3. There is no support for message compression.

 ## Quickstart